Lithium-Ion Battery Recycling Market Size & Share 2026-2035

 Learn more about the key segments shaping this market

-• Based on chemistry, the lithium-ion battery recycling market is segmented into lithium iron phosphate, lithium nickel manganese cobalt oxide, lithium cobalt oxide and others.
-The lithium nickel manganese cobalt oxide segment holds a market share of 51.1% in 2024, due to the critical materials percentage and economic value of these metals which increases recycling activities while decreasing the need for mining for such metals in an environmentally damaging and costly option.
+Based on chemistry, the lithium-ion battery recycling market is segmented into lithium iron phosphate, lithium nickel manganese cobalt oxide, lithium cobalt oxide and others.
+Lithium nickel manganese cobalt oxide (NMC) dominates the market with a 69.9% share in 2025, and the segment is expected to grow at a CAGR of 21% from 2026 to 2035.

 Looking for region specific data?